sujan-0/DSA/README.md

-# This repo consists of the questions solved during codefreecapms (Mastery Javascript and DSA)
+# This repo consists of the practice questions solved during codefreecapms (Mastery Javascript and DSA)